 - Uncontrollable movement in the arms, legs, and trunk

 - Involuntary movement on the hands and fingers

 If you or one of your loved one has suffered from any of these side effects after taking Reglan, you may be able to file a dangerous drug claim to recover some compensation for your losses.
-Contact the lawyers at the Law Offices of Michael A. DeMayo, L.L.P. ® today to schedule your free initial consultation.
+Contact the lawyers at DeMayo Law Offices, L.L.P. ® today to schedule your free initial consultation.